SAMTOMINDUSTRYS/monsterlab/README.md

 * `software\`: The current version of the `ino` to compile and upload to the Uno.
 * `paperwork\`: Contains the monster record sheet and gene list for our iteration of the activity, you can change these as you wish.

+[Our imgur album](http://imgur.com/gallery/4O8r4) gives a reasonable construction tutorial.
 For more information on the **Monster Lab** activity itself, you can read [this blog post](https://samnicholls.net/2017/03/15/lego-sequencer/).